tseccull/spectools/README.md

 v1.0.2

-This script divides one 1D spectrum by another. divide.py expects both spectra to have wavelength axes of equal length and be the product of both extraction by MOTES and stacking by stack.py.
+This script divides one 1D spectrum by another. `divide.py` expects both spectra to have wavelength axes of equal length and be the product of both extraction by MOTES and stacking by `stack.py`.
 Typical use of this script is to calibrate a spectrum of a minor planet with that of a solar twin or solar analog to derive the minor planet's reflectance spectrum.

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)

-# bingrad.py - under development
+# bingrad.py

-v0.0.8
+v1.0.0

 This script has two functions.
 Primarily it is used to bin spectroscopic data to boost its signal-to-noise ratio at the expense of spectral resolution.
 A